michaelrsweet/lprint/DOCUMENTATION.md

 Installation
 ------------

 LPrint is published as a snap for Linux.
-Run the following command to install
+Run the following commands to install
 it:

-    sudo snap install lprint
+    sudo snap install core         (if you haven't already done so) sudo snap install lprint
+    sudo snap connect lprint:raw-usb
+    sudo snap start lprint.lprint-server

 A package file is included with all source releases on Github for use on macOS 10.14 and higher for both Intel and Apple Silicon.